 REALISTIC EXPECTATIONS

-That is why, my friend, you must have realistic expectations about your chances of recovery.
+That is why, my friend, you must have realistic expectations about your chances of a crypto scam recovery.

-But if your particular cases has any of these criteria, then your chances drop much further – certainly with the overloaded federal law enforcement agencies:
+But if your particular cases has any of these criteria, then your chances drop much further:

-• The scammer is traced to a domicile that law enforcement in your country can not reach, or
+• The scammer is traced to a domicile that law enforcement can not reach, or

 • The crypto is traced to a location that can’t be reached by law enforcement, or

-• You are in a country where your law enforcement does not accept our reports, won’t work with private investigators or is so poorly trained that your case will go nowhere.
+• You are in a country where your law enforcement does not accept our reports, won’t work with private investigators or are so poorly trained that they can not investigate the crime properly.

 If the above criteria applies to your case, then we will advise against undertaking an expensive recovery focused full investigation service with a managed handover of the evidence package to federal law enforcement.

-Your only real path is local law enforcement, who MAY be able to take your case (if you can find one with the skills, motivation and low caseload).
+Your only real path is either local law enforcement, who MAY be able to take your case (if you can find one with the skills, motivation and low caseload), or we trace the scammers to a country where we have an MOU with law enforcement.

-If your case is not accept by us, and you still want to pay for an investigation, then we will provide you with a much cheaper investigation report, and hand it over to you.
-But it will be at your prerogative, discretion and responsibility to try and find a local law enforcement agency who will take it and investigate on your behalf.
+If your case is not accept by us, and you still want to pay for an investigation, then we will provide you with a much cheaper investigation report, called an EVIDENCE PACK and hand it over to you.
+But it will be at your prerogative, discretion and responsibility to try and find a local law enforcement agency who will take your case and investigate on your behalf.

 BUT PLEASE UNDERSTAND THAT LAW ENFORCEMENT OF ANY KIND WILL LIKELY SAY NO IF YOUR CASE IS LOW VALUE OR THE BAD ACTOR AND THE CRYPTO IS IN A COUNTRY THEY CAN’T REACH.